saylesss88/nix-book/src/nix/impermanence.md

 - You control exactly what state persists by configuring `environment.persistence."/nix/persist"` or other mechanisms.

+> ⚠️ CRITICAL WARNING: DO NOT PERSIST `/var/lib/nixos` ⚠️.
+A common pitfall, and
+> one you may encounter warnings for in other guides, is mistakenly attempting
+> to make `/var/lib/nixos` persistant via `environment.persistence`.
+This is
+> critically important: **DO NOT do this it will break your system!**.

 3. Reproducibility and Security:

 - By wiping transient state, impermanence prevents unintended changes from